-Proportional Score Runoff Voting, (SRV-PR) is a voting method that can elect multiple candidates in elections where more than one seat is available.
-Mark Frohnmayer, Seth Woolley, and Sara Wolf's late night musings -- based almost entirely on re-weighted range voting.
+Proportional STAR Voting, (STAR-PR) is a voting method that can elect multiple candidates in elections where more than one seat is available.
+STAR-PR is based almost entirely on re-weighted range voting with the addition of a runoff between the two highest scoring candidates for each seat.

-SRV-PR, like normal Score Runoff Voting, uses a score ballot, where the voter can assign a score to each candidate.
-We use 0-9 in this example.
+STAR-PR, like normal STAR Voting, uses a score ballot, where the voter can assign a score to each candidate.
+We use 0-5 in this example.

 - Voters fill out their ballots as usual, giving the highest score to their favorite(s) and so on.
 The scores are totaled and the two candidates with the highest score advance to an instant runoff.
 Whichever you scored higher gets your full vote in the runoff.
-Just like in SRV.
+Just like in single-winner STAR Voting.
 The first winner has been elected!

 - To find the next winner, the remaining candidates scores are counted again with one change.
 If you gave a non-zero score to the candidate that won a round, your ballot's influence is reduced in proportion to how much you "won."
 In every round, your ballot influence is 1 / (1 + sum/max), where sum is the total of the scores you've given to winning candidates.
-So if you gave 9/9 points to the winner of the first seat, your subsequent ballot influence would be 1/2 (1 / (1 + 9/9)). meaning that in the second round if you gave your next favorite 8/9 then it would be counted as a 4 from the influence multiplier.
+So if you gave 5 out of 5 points to the winner of the first seat, your subsequent ballot influence would be one half (1 / (1 + 5/5)). meaning that in the second round if you gave your next favorite 4 out of 5 then it would be counted as a 2 from the influence multiplier.

 - As in the first round, the the candidates with the highest weighted scores advance to a runoff.
 Whichever you scored higher gets your full vote, multiplied by your ballot influence, in the runoff.

-- This process continues until enough candidate are elected to fill all the available seats.
+- This process continues until enough candidates are elected to fill all the available seats.

 Weakening the ballots of voters who have already won allows minority voters to elect a winner as well if they have sizable proportion of the voting block.
 Minority groups will be better represented by the group of elected politicians.
 The runoff ensures that those minority candidates sill have wide support and works to prevent divisive extremist candidates from getting elected.
 This creates a legislative body that better represents all the voters as opposed to group that only represents the majority.